wigahluk/wigahluk.github.io/posts/moving-to-react.md

 	.fromPromise(fetch('build/filelist.json'))
 	.flatMap( p => p.json());

-I moved some of the logic to a Webopack plugin, now I'm generating the list of files and extracting the title in this step, instead of doing extra processing in the browser that was also not the cleanest solution.
+I moved some of the logic to a Webpack plugin, now I'm generating the list of files and extracting the title in this step, instead of doing extra processing in the browser that was also not the cleanest solution.